 The San Francisco Public Utilities Commission (SFPUC), the City's water supplier, is aware that their customers throughout the Regional Water System, such as The City of Foster City, have recently experienced taste and odor issues with tap water.
 As part of normal operations, they reduced supply from one part of their system and increased supply from another.
 This operation can disturb naturally occurring sediment in the reservoirs and pipelines, which can affect taste and odor.
 The source of the problem appears to have been the compound, Geosmin, that is present in the water from the San Antonio Reservoir.
 The SFPUC alleviated the problem by taking the Sunol Valley Water Treatment Plant off-line.

-However, due to the inspections and repairs of the Mountain Tunnel pipeline facility, the Hetch Hetchy supply is being shut down from January 3, 2017 to March 4, 2017.
-The SFPUC will temporarily discontinue intake from the reservoir, and as a result, the Sunol Valley Water Treatment Plant needs to be brought back on-line and will be relied on for the duration of the shutdown.
-The Sunol Valley Water Treatment Plant and the Harry Tracy Water Treatment Plant will each provide about 80 million gallons per day as supply to the Regional Water System.
-The SFPUC will be conducting this source water blend change starting on December 29, 2016.
+However, due to the inspections and repairs of the Mountain Tunnel pipeline facility, the Hetch Hetchy supply was shut down on January 3, 2017.
+The Hetch Hetchy supply is estimated to reopen on March 12, 2017.
+The SFPUC has temporarily discontinued intake from the reservoir, and as a result, the Sunol Valley Water Treatment Plant has been brought back on-line and is being relied on for the duration of the shutdown.
+The Sunol Valley Water Treatment Plant and the Harry Tracy Water Treatment Plant each provide about 80 million gallons per day as supply to the Regional Water System.
+The SFPUC started conducting this source water blend change on December 29, 2016.